Diabetes and eye disease

 Retinopathy - diabetic; Photocoagulation - retina; Diabetic retinopathy

 Diabetic retinopathy is caused by damage from diabetes to blood vessels of the retina.
 The retina is the layer of tissue at the back of the inner eye.
 It changes light and images that enter the eye into nerve signals, which are sent to the brain.

-Diabetic retinopathy is a main cause of blindness in Americans 20 to 74 years old.
+Diabetic retinopathy is a main cause of decreased vision or blindness in Americans ages 20 to 74 years.
 People with

 or are at risk of this condition.

-The chance of getting retinopathy and having a more severe form is higher when:
+The chance of developing retinopathy and having a more severe form is higher when: